westonstearns/Kaggle-Python-Tutorial/chapter2.md

 One way to see the result of your decision tree is to see the importance of the features that are included which can be done by requesting the `.feature_importances_` attribute of your tree object.

 Ok time for you to build your first decision tree in Python!
-The train and testing data from chapter 1 are avaliable in your workspace.
+The train and testing data from chapter 1 are available in your workspace.

 *** =instructions
 - Build a decision tree `my_tree_one` to predict survival based on the variables Passenger Class, Number of Siblings/Spouses Aboard, Number of Parents/Children Aboard, and Passenger Fare.